The sad state of the web

 It seems that browsers are evolving into "small" virtual machines for running applications.
 This is at the expense of making all other tasks incredibly more complex, slow and complicated.

-It might seem extreme proposing to download small virtual machines or executables instead of adding "just one more little feature" to an already complex standard, but it is currently impossible to write a decent browser "from scratch" compatible with all web specifications.
+It might seem extreme proposing to download small virtual machines or executables instead of adding "just one more little feature" to an already complex standard, but it is nearly impossible to write a decent browser "from scratch" compatible with all web specifications.

 The number of W3C specifications grows at an average rate of 200 new specs per year, or about 4 million words, or about one POSIX every 4 to 6 months.